MartinThoma/MartinThoma.github.io/_posts/2015-01-18-analyzing-pypi-metadata.md

 * [pylint](https://pypi.python.org/pypi/pylint)
 * [Cheesecake](https://pypi.python.org/pypi/Cheesecake): Is probably too computationally intensive to let it run on all packages.

+It would also be interesting to build a dependency-graph.
+With this graph, I could answer two questions:

+* Which package has most direct dependencies?
+* Which package has most direct and indirect dependencies?

 What would you think should be analyzed?
+How could we measure the importance of a package?